 Check out our guide to ecommerce upselling strategies for:

-Alternatively, learn how Ohh Deer, a stationary brand, partnered with Gorgias to revamp their customer support and upselling strategy and lift quarterly revenue by $12,500.
+Alternatively, learn how Ohh Deer, a stationery brand, partnered with Gorgias to revamp their customer support and upselling strategy and lift quarterly revenue by $12,500.

 By focusing on providing a wonderful customer experience at every touch, creating customer loyalty, and cross-selling at the right moments, you can increase your ecommerce company's retention rate and enjoy more profit from your existing customer base.